How To Find Cheap UK Property For Sale

 When looking for cheap properties it is also important to consider resale values.
 Properties that have a short leasehold are more difficult to sell on.
 In addition, flats that are purchased on leasehold terms can incur ground rent and sometimes annual maintenance charges.
 Most freehold cheap properties offer a better prospect for resale.

-Consider cheap property sold at auction
+Consider cheap UK property sold at auction

 Take the time to go to a few auctions beforehand so that you are familiar with the process.
 Make sure that you stick to a budget and don’t get carried away by frenzied bidding.
 Many cheap properties at auction require extensive renovations so be prepared to factor in this extra cost.

 Get your property finances ready to buy